 Rather than asking if a photographer has captured a wedding at your venue before, you should take into consideration the timing of your event and what the lighting conditions will be like.
 Weddings at the same venue may be photographed very differently depending on the season, time of day and whether they are held indoors or out.

-What you should brides and grooms ask photographers before hiring them then?
+What should brides and grooms ask photographers before hiring them then?

-You should ask photographers if they’ve photographed a venue that is similar to your own with the same lighting conditions you’re expecting to have (i.e. portraits scheduled for mid-day, a ceremony facing into the sun, and reception in a ballroom without windows).
+You should ask photographers if they’ve photographed a venue that is similar to your own with the same lighting conditions you’re expecting to have (i.e. portraits scheduled for mid-day, a ceremony facing into the sun, and reception in a dark barn).

 This allows you to view settings and samples that are similar to your venue (e.g., chapel, ballroom, barn, etc.) in similar lighting conditions.
 Viewing these photos gives you a look at what YOUR wedding photos could look like, not what your venue looked like in a different situation.